 - Primarily perform executive, administrative, or professional duties, as defined in DOL regulations.

 What Is Being Proposed?

 Under the DOL proposal, the salary threshold for the white collar exemption would increase to approximately $970 a week ($50,440 for a full-year worker) and would be adjusted annually.
 The exact amount is estimated in the proposed rule because it relies on Bureau of Labor Statistics compensation data that may need to be updated by the time the rule change would take effect in 2016 or later.
-The delay is mainly due to debates being had over how to display labor laws in a company lawfully, with the best visibility and adoption rates.

 If the increased exemption in the proposed rule is finalized, the DOL estimates that nearly 5 million workers will become newly eligible for overtime pay.

 The DOL is also proposing to set the “highly compensated employee annual compensation level” at $122,148 (from $100,000) for retirement plan discrimination testing purposes.
 This amount would also be adjusted annually.